League War: Battle of Cuesta de Moras

 On the morning of the 14 October the men of the San José militia under the command of Sergeant Major Manuel Quijano stopped the advance of the Cartaginese in Cuesta de Moras.
 After a violent battle, the Cartago militia began to retreat towards what is now known as Barrio La California, from where it was clear that they had been defeated.
 Trying to escape from the Josefine troops, the Cartaginese were again defeated in Curridabat and Ochomogo.
 That same night, Sergeant Major Manuel Quijano took the city of Cartago.

 The historian Ricardo Fernández Guardia, says that "... the greatest trophy was the miraculous image of the Virgin of the Angels, which the Cartaginese left abandoned in Curridabat."
 The sacred statue belonged to the Parish of San José until 1842, when the Cartaginese brought General Francisco Morazán to overthrow Braulio Carrillo.

 Battle of the Virilla River

 After these events, the militias of Alajuela and Heredia left San Juan del Murciélago and barricaded themselves on the banks of the Virilla River.

-On the morning of 28 October, about 1,000 soldiers from San Jose under General Antonio Pinto Soares attacked the rebel trenches with artillery and bayonets.
+On the morning of 28 October, about 1,000 soldiers from San José under General Antonio Pinto Soares attacked the rebel trenches with artillery and bayonets.
 The rebels, in a total disorder, ordered the withdrawal to Heredia to build barricades.
 However, Heredians and Alajuelans were defeated in a number of following engagements.
 Finally, Heredia and Alajuela were occupied the night of the 28 October.

 Thus ended the civil war, and San José was consolidated as the capital of the Free State of Costa Rica.